leonardoce/leonardoce-jekill/_posts/2014-03-09-pnotes-registration-page-2.markdown

 	^ registrationWidget ifNil: [ registrationWidget := PnCreateUser new ]
 {% endhighlight %}

-The new widget must be registred in the `children` method of the
-application:

-{% highlight smalltalk %}
-!LcBlogProjectNotes methodsFor: 'accessing'!
-children
-	^ Array with: self loginWidget with:self registrationWidget
-{% endhighlight %}

 We also create accessors for the current user instance variable:

 {% highlight smalltalk %}